-Similarities and Differences between Carbon Footprint and Life Cycle Analysis
+Comparing Carbon Footprint and Life Cycle Analyses

 With sustainability claims everywhere, distinguishing between various environmental assessments can be daunting.
-Life cycle assessments, carbon footprint analysis, water footprint analysis, CSR reports, VOC testing, environmental risk assessments—the list goes on and on.
+Life cycle assessments (LCA), carbon footprint analysis, water footprint analysis, CSR reports, VOC testing, environmental risk assessments—the list goes on and on.

 Carbon Footprint Analysis

-Life Cycle Assessment (LCA)
+Life Cycle Assessments